anttijuu/O4-server/README.md

 |  3   | Change topic message |
 |  4   | List channels message|

 Java Message classes in `oy.tol.chat` package implement these message types.
+These classes can be used both in server side and in client side.

 Converting Message objects to JSON text is implemented in `Message.toJSON()` methods.
 Parsing message objects from JSONObjects is done in `MessageFactory.fromJSON(JSONObject)`.